jppatel1/in-quiz-questions/microsoft-power-point/microsoft-power-point-quiz.md

 #### Q17.
 Which chart type is best suited for displaying annual financial data for a 10-year period?

     line or area chart

+#### Q18.
+If you want to create an organizational chart, which SmartArt category works best?

+    Pyramid
+    Relationship
+    =Hierarchy
+    Matrix

+#### Q19.
+Which view lets you see additional information on a second monitor when delivering a presentation?

+    Normal view
+    Reading view
+    Slide Sorter view
+    =Presenter view

 -----------------------------